 - One year from the death of your loved one for a wrongful death action under Civ.
 Code Art.
 2315.2

 However, some circumstances may extend or shorten the deadline in a fuel truck collision case.
 This could change how long you can wait to get started with a claim or decide if you need to sue the liable parties.

 Our law firm can help you understand the deadlines that may apply in your case.
-When working with us, we can ensure your case does not miss any important deadlines.
+When working with our New Orleans personal injury lawyers, we can ensure your case does not miss any important deadlines.